edic-nus/CDE2310-AY25/docs/Week 7 Preliminary Design Review.md

 **System Architecture and Design**
 : Present major subsystems represented by block diagram and integration links
-@@ (IT IS POINTLESS IF THE PANEL CANNOT SEE WHAT IS BEING PRESENTED ESPECIALLY FOR COMPLICATED DIAGRAMS SQUEEZED INTO 1 SLIDE) @@
+<span style="color:red">(IT IS POINTLESS IF THE PANEL CANNOT SEE WHAT IS BEING PRESENTED ESPECIALLY FOR COMPLICATED DIAGRAMS SQUEEZED INTO 1 SLIDE)</span>
 Which shall include
 - Software algorithm design and logic diagram
 - Electrical & Electronics Design and Power Budget